Atari CX40 joystick: 3rd party alternatives

 The base was greatly enlarged with the specific intent of making it useful in one-handed play, which operated in concert with the stick-top button.
 A switch on the base selected whether the button on the handle or the base was active.
 The case also featured moulded indents in the bottom that made it easier to hold in two-hand use.
 The result was a system that was significantly more robust than the Atari sticks, but also much more complex and expensive.
-Later versions added a switch for "autofire" that caused the fire button to be repeatedly pressed while held down, and even later the bat-like handle was replaced by a ball like those found in the arcade.
+Later versions added a switch for "autofire" that caused the fire button to be repeatedly pressed while held down, and even later the bat-like handle was replaced by a ball like those found on arcade sticks.
+A flightstick-style handle with finger grooves was also offered.
 It was consistently rated very highly.

 The Epyx 500XJ was among a very few designs that broke from the Atari mould completely.
 Like the Competition Pro, the 500XJ's mechanism was based around a steel shaft pressing on microswitches and offered a similar feel.
 Unlike the Command Control, the 500XJ's shaft pressed directly on the switches, making it harder to press into the diagonals.
 More importantly, the base of the unit was completely changed, consisting of a moulded form that was designed to be easily gripped by the left hand with the index finger naturally positioned over a fire button located on the bottom right side of the case.
 Both robust and unique, the 500XJ garnered widespread praise and was the only other joystick of the era to achieve widespread popularity to the point of becoming a standard of sorts.

 Early gamepads were essentially CX40s with the base exposed to the user and the joystick on top removed.
 Sega's Master System and Genesis/Mega Drive controllers are compatible with the 2600, although the console can only read one fire button on the Sega controllers – the 2 button on Master System controllers, and the B button on Genesis controllers.
 The Sega Control Stick was the only Sega-made controller actually marketed for its compatibility with Atari and Commodore systems.
 Due to the unique setup of the 7800's fire buttons, Sega controllers are not compatible with 7800 games that require two fire buttons, although they can be used with 7800 games that only use one fire button.